Bella Araujo Shows Off Cleavage And Killer Curves In Very Revealing Lavender Dress

 “Beautiful outfit,” a fourth follower chimed in.

-Bella has displayed her enviable figure in more than one sizzling snapshots on social media lately.
-On June 14, she stunned her fans after rocking a barely-there bikini that concealed very little of her figure, per The Inquisitr.
+Bella has been displaying her enviable figure in multiple sizzling snapshots on social media lately.
+On June 14, she stunned her fans after rocking a barely there bikini that concealed very little of her body, per The Inquisitr.